swt30/thesis/chapters/03-models/03-models.md

 For the initial trial solution, I specify the surface boundary conditions: total planetary mass $M$, surface pressure $P(M)$, and surface temperature $T(M)$.
 I further allow for multi-layer planets by specifying the composition and mass fractions of each layer, $\{x_i\}$.
 I also specify a search bracket for the radius $[R_1(M), R_2(M)]$.
-The code uses a Runge--Kutta integrator [@Tsitouras2011] to solve the system of differential equations above.
+The code uses a Runge--Kutta integrator^[@Tsitouras2011] to solve the system of differential equations above.

 Specifying the parameters $\{M, R, \{x_i\}\}$ gives an overdetermined system.
 The trial solution will therefore fail to meet the inner boundary condition, which is that $r=0$ where $m=0$.